 Yesterday I repeated my new summer Saturday morning routine: Sleep in, drink two cups of coffee really fast, check the blog and emails, then head to an estate sale.

 This time, I was there…four hours.
 Of course, I found lots of cool stuff — like four vintage England’s Department Store boxes.
 Aren’t they pretty?
 I love the color and the coach lamps.
 This was the best department store in downtown Pittsfield, Mass. – and then the mall went in.

 Estate sales: Exhilarating — and horrifying — at the same.
 Exhilarating at the prospect of wonderful finds.
 Around here especially, which was built-up after the war, during prosperous times for the growing middle class.
 And these people were thrifty, they didn’t throw things out.

 Horrifying: Well, this is other peoples’ stuff.
-I now own Grace and Richard’s 1943 marriage license — and her year-2000 funeral book.
-I can see: He was a builder of Hodgson manufactured houses, and liked to do woodworking.
-Her dad sold real estate in Springfield.
+I now own a couple’s 1943 marriage license — and her year-2000 funeral book.
+I can see: He was a builder of manufactured houses, and liked to do woodworking.
 She sewed, collected stamps, and took photographs.
-They were extremely religious.
 How could I let this stuff go to a dumpster?

 Yet – the accumulation of their lifetime, and I am a rooting through every single cubbyhole, all juiced up on joe, throwing anything with any potential whatsoever into box after box because I know Nora and Shawna aren’t going to charge me much.

 Horrifying, too, because I can only imagine, some 40 years into the future, someone doing the same with all my precious finds.
-Just like Grace and Richard, I stick all this and more into the attic and basement … in 2048… my daughter takes one look, shudders, and calls the estate sales people to say just get it the heck out of here.
+Just like these homeowners, I stick all this and more into the attic and basement … in 2048… my daughter takes one look, shudders, and calls the estate sales people to say just get it the heck out of here.

 There but for the grace of god go I.